Aswarby and Swarby

 Aswarby and Swarby is a civil parish in the North Kesteven district of Lincolnshire, England.
 Aswarby (pronounced locally as "as-r-bee") is the ecclesiastical parish formed in 1850 from the two ancient parishes of Asarby and Swarby.
-The civil parish of Asarby and Swarby also includes Crofton.
-The parish therefore consists of both Aswarby and Swarby.
+The civil parish of Aswarby and Swarby does not include the hamlet of Crofton, just next door in Aunsby and Dembleby.
+The parish therefore consists of only Aswarby and Swarby, and a number of farms and plantations.